 - Written notices ([C.02.Form.02 Telephone call monitoring notice]) must be prominently displayed near telephones that prisoners are authorised to use advising prisoners:

 - that their personal calls will be recorded and may be monitored and disclosed, and

 - the purpose (in general terms) for which information obtained from monitoring is used, and

 - which calls are exempt from being recorded and monitored.

-- Staff authorised to monitor calls will advise the custodial systems manager (or other authorised delegate), via a vetted PTMS disclosure, of any incident involving a prisoner misusing telephone privileges.
+- Staff authorised to monitor calls will advise the custodial systems manager (or other authorised delegate), via a vetted PTMS/CPTS disclosure, of any incident involving a prisoner misusing telephone privileges.

 See [Prisoner Telephone Monitoring Policy] for guidance for all authorised persons on their responsibilities and obligations regarding the monitoring of prisoner telephone calls.

 - Misuse of the telephone may include, but not be limited to, the following points: